jeffcore/algorithms-udacity/P2/explanation_5.md

 The time complexity to find the search term is O(n \* m) n being total number of words and m being average length of words.
 The time complexity to find the suffixes O(n\*m) n being total number of words and m being average length of words.
 Total time complexity of O(2(n \* m)) -> O(n \* m)

 ### Space Complexity

 The overall trie space is O(n \* m) n being total number of words and m being average length of words.
 The suffix auxilary space for the returned list is O(n \* m) n being total number of words and m being average length of words in the suffixes.
-The total space complexity is O(2(n + m))
+The total space complexity is O(2(n + m)) simplified to O(n+m)